 A luo han or (阿罗汉 a Luó hàn) is the Chinese name for an arhat ➚, a Buddhist who has achieved enlightenment (nirvana) and is freed from all earthly cravings and so leaves the cycle of rebirths.
 An arhat works for personal enlightenment compared to a Pu Sa (Bodhisattva) who works for general good of all.
 There are considered to be 18 identified Luohans each with their own object or attendant by with they can be identified in pictures and figurines.

-Magu is an auspicious deity often shown with a bamboo staff and a boy carrying a peach of immortality.
+Magu or Lady Ma is an auspicious Daoist deity often shown with a bamboo staff and a boy carrying a peach of immortality or a basket of herbs and peaches of immortality.
+Often she is accompanied with a deer and the Queen Mother of the West.
 She is regarding as having lived in the Han dynasty and many temples, caves and mountains are named after her.
 She is most associated with having long fingernails, indeed legend has it that the Emperor wished Magu would scratch an irritating itch he had with her nails, he was punished by being whipped by a demon.
 A back-scratcher is often named after her in reference to this event.

 The Daoist goddess māzǔ is of importance along the coastline of Southern China as she is associated with the sea and there is considered the Queen of Heaven.
 Many temples have been built so fishermen and seafarers can seek Mazu's help in procuring good weather.
 She is said to have 千哩眼 qiān lǐ yǎn 'eyes that see a thousand miles' and 顺风耳 shùn fēng ěr 'ears for favorable winds'.
 She is honored on the 23rd day of the third lunar month.
 There is a famous temple to her at Macau and the name 'Macau' may have its origin in her name.
 There is a number of cross-overs with the Buddhist goddess Guanyin.

 The fat, laughing figure is often seen on Chinese paintings and as sculptures.
 The 'Laughing Buddha' represents the hope of future happiness.
 He is Maitreya, the Bodhisattva that will be the next to come after the Shakyamuni Buddha ➚.
+A legend says he came to live in Zhejiang province in the tenth century where he helped the poor and needy.
 He is full of endless love for mankind.
-He is usually shown seated and represents na?ve geniality.
+He is usually shown seated near the entrance to Buddhist temples and represents na?ve geniality.

 This legendary hero (also known as Nuozha) of the Shang dynasty is portrayed as a youth wielding a magic gold bracelet that he could increase in size at will.
 He also bears a spear and rides a fire chariot.
 He is mentioned in the famous book the ‘Journey to the West’.
 He was able to stave off the attack of the Dragon King.
 In one tradition the layout of the city Beijing is based on the form of his body.

 Nuwa (also known as Nügua) is the goddess of matchmakers.
 She was the brother of legendary Emperor Fuxi and like him has the body of a snail (or snake) with a human head.
 She drew up the marriage laws that forbade incest and codified the conduct of engagements and weddings.
 There are many conflicting creation fables about her, so she probably is on the most ancient Chinese deities, she is fabled to have created music; and even humanity itself.
-Fuxi and Nuwa are often depicted entwined together.
+The creation of mankind by Nuwa is celebrated on the seventh day of the New Year.
+Fuxi and Nuwa are often depicted entwined together with snake-like bodies.

 Pengzu is reputed to have reached the age of 800 years, at the age of seventy he was said to look like a baby.
 The quest for immortality in China goes back a long way, and is particularly associated with Daoists.
 It was considered that by careful control of the qi 'life essence' an age of 120 could be achieved, by knowing the dao 'way' an even greater age could be reached.
 Pengzu is the emblem of this dream and is often depicted praying and burning incense surrounded by children.
 When portrayed on a gift he symbolizes a wish for long life.